thomaskeggin/gen3sis_sandbox/readme.md

 To allow species to disperse across the landscape (seascape here), we also have a distance matrix for each time step which defines the geographical distance between every pair of marine cells.

+> If you’re going to manually set up your landscape object and distance
+> matrices, make sure to follow the file structure and file naming
+> convention - check in out here: `./inputs/seascapes/`.

 Let’s have a look these objects.